carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/coding-conventions.md

 - **Container components**: Ones that manage application-level states and/or do data fetching/storing.
 The elements has `<dds-*-container>` naming rule.
 Container components may work with dedicated state manager like Redux (often recommended).
 - **Leaf components**: Ones that represents user interface/interaction.
 Most of our components are in this category.

+## Optimizing layout query

+`onscroll` and `onresize` event handlers fire as user scrolls and resizes the window, respectively.
+The event handlers of those event tend to query for layout of DOM elements that is known as [expensive](https://gist.github.com/paulirish/5d52fb081b3570c81e3a).
+To avoid excessive  number of calls with such heavy thing [debouncing/throttling/caching, etc. are known as old best practices](https://felixgerschau.com/javascript-event-loop-call-stack/#event-loop), but doing the right thing with it, especially determining when is the right timing to query for layout, is very hard.

+`@carbon/ibmdotcom-web-components` codebase uses [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) and [`ResizeObserver`](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) as new best practices.
+Those APIs leverages browser's layout information it calculates at the right timing so that application doesn't need to run another query that may not be at the right timing.

+Make sure not missing [lifecycle management](#lifecycle-management).
+For example, we don't want to keep observing intersection of DOM elements that are no longer there inside `<body>`, like ones that are removed as routing happens.
+An example of lifecycle management code can be found at [here](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/blob/v1.15.0-rc.1/packages/web-components/src/components/masthead/top-nav.ts#L109-L136), which is called from `connectedCallback()` and `disconnectedCallback()`.

+> 💡 Creating `IntersectionObserver`/`ResizeObserver` may require waiting for the target DOM to be created.
+Leverage `lit-element`'s lifecycle methods, e.g. [`firstUpdated()`](https://lit-element.polymer-project.org/guide/lifecycle#firstupdated)/[`updated()`](https://lit-element.polymer-project.org/guide/lifecycle#updated), for that.